gauravsingh1281/Rentalog.in--Frontend/CONTRIBUTING.md

-# Contributing to Rentalog.in
+# Contributing Guidelines 🎯

 Thank you for your interest in contributing to **Rentalog.in**!
 We welcome contributions from everyone, whether you're fixing bugs, suggesting new features, improving documentation, or helping with testing.

 <br>

-# Code of Conduct
+# Code of Conduct 📖

 Please read and follow our [Code of Conduct.](https://github.com/gauravsingh1281/Rentalog.in--Frontend/blob/main/Code%20of%20Conduct.md)